 OPERATIONAL FLEXIBILITY FOR A RELIABLE AND RENEWABLE GRID

-Research Fellow, Optimisation, Faculty of IT, Monash University
+Research Fellow, Optimisation, Faculty of Information Technology, Monash University

-Research interests: energy and power systems optimisation, optimization models, renewable energies, renewable energies, national electricity grid planning systems, Data61
+Research interests: energy and power systems optimisation, optimisation models, renewable energies, renewable energies, national electricity grid planning systems, Data61

-Semini Wijekoon is a research fellow at Monash University working with A/ Prof Ariel Liebman, Prof Peter Stuckey and Dr Christoph Bergmeir on a Data61 CSIRO project.
+Dr Semini Wijekoon is a research fellow at Monash University working with Associate Professor Ariel Liebman, Professor Peter Stuckey and Professor Mark Wallace on a Data61 CSIRO project.
 “Our small team, focusing on power system related problems with optimisation and machine learning applications, addresses wide range of problems related to current issues.
 Everyone has different expertise and strengths related to the field”.

 Semini has a Bachelor of Engineering (Honours), Electrical and Computer Systems, First Class (Monash University Malaysia).
 “After my graduation, I wanted to work towards renewable energy.
 With global warming and extreme weather conditions, I wanted to play my part to reduce carbon emissions by helping the switch to a 100% renewable grid”.